Getting Started with running SRI - Stratum V2 reference implementation

 rpcpassword=password

-Run the Template provider:
+Start the Template Provider.

-./bitcoin-sv2-tp-0.1.2/bin/bitcoind -sv2 -sv2port=8442 -debug=sv2
+./bitcoin-sv2-tp-0.1.12/bin/bitcoind -testnet4 -sv2 -sv2port=8442 -debug=sv2

 ⚠️ Note: you need to wait until bitcoind is fully synced with the testnet before you proceed.